ethersphere/SWIPs/SWIPs/swip-20.md

 ### The stake endpoint

-through calling `depositStake` function
+through calling `manageStake` function
-1. The Staking contract accepts an extra argument, `committedStake`, which sets the committed stake.
+1. The Staking contract accepts the same arguments as before, which are addAmount and setNonce
-2. The contract asks the price oracle for the unit price of storage -- denoted here as `unitPrice`.
-3. The contract then adds the amount sent with the transaction to the stake entry for the address of `txorigin`.
+2. The contract then adds the amount to the stake entry for the address of `txorigin` and transfer funds from node to contract.
  This sum can be referred to as the *potential stake balance*, denoted as `potentialStakeBalance`.
+3. Contract also calculates committedStake as value that is derived from addAmount/unitPrice, unitPrice is gathered from priceOracle contract with currentPrice() function

 ### The new withdraw stake endpoint
 Withdrawal comprises the following steps: